Thematic relation: Major thematic relations

 There are not always clear boundaries between these relations.
-For example, in "the hammer broke the window", hammer might be labeled an agent (see below), an instrument, a force, or possibly a cause.
+For example, in "the hammer broke the window", hammer might be labeled an agent, an instrument, a force, or possibly a cause.
 Nevertheless, some thematic relation labels are more logically plausible than others.

 Grouping into the two macroroles of actor and undergoer

 In many functionally oriented linguistic approaches, the above thematic roles have been grouped into the two macroroles (also called generalized semantic roles or proto-roles) of actor and undergoer.
 This notion of semantic macroroles was introduced by Van Valin's Ph.D. thesis in 1977, developed in role and reference grammar, and then adapted in several linguistic approaches.

 According to Van Valin, while thematic roles define semantic relations, and relations like subject and direct object are syntactic ones, the semantic macroroles of actor and undergoer are relations that lie at the interface between semantics and syntax.

 Linguistic approaches that have adopted, in various forms, this notion of semantic macroroles include: the Generalized Semantic Roles of Foley and Van Valin Role and reference grammar (1984), David Dowty’s 1991 theory of thematic proto-roles, Kibrik's Semantic hyperroles (1997), Simon Dik's 1989 Functional discourse grammar, and some late 1990s versions of Head-driven phrase structure grammar.

 In Dowty’s theory of thematic proto-roles, semantic roles are considered as prototype notions, in which there is a prototypical agent role that has those traits characteristically associated to it, while other thematic roles have less of those traits and are accordingly proportionally more distant to the prototypical agent.
 The same goes for the opposite pole of the continuum, the patient proto-role.